Carl Cranke: Motorcycle racing career

 Cranke grew up in Northern California, near Sacramento where he attended Bella Vista High School in Fair Oaks, California.
 He began racing a 50cc Suzuki in local dirt track races with sponsorship from a local motorcycle shop when he was 16 years old.
 He also began racing in scrambles racing which was the forerunner to the sport of motocross.
 Cranke became a professional dirt track racer when he turned 18, competing against future dirt track national champions Mert Lawwill and Dick Mann.
 In 1968, he was the top ranked novice dirt track racer in the nation.

 When dirt track racing became too expensive for him, Cranke began competing in Hare scrambles and Hare and Hound races.
 He also began competing in motocross racing against northern California racers such as future world champion Brad Lackey.
+Cranke also became recognized for his exceptional ability to extract horsepower from two stroke engines, helping Lackey's early national championship career with his tuning abilities.

 After Cranke defeated Swedish rider Lars Larsson in the support race at a Trans-AMA motocross event in Gilroy, California, he was contracted to race for the Penton racing team.
 Pentons were off-road competition motorcycles primarily designed and sold in the United States by John Penton.
 Initial frame manufacturing and assembly were done by the KTM factory of Austria, which eventually took over all production and distribution in the United States.